dcodeIO/PSON/README.md

 numeric values - in practice - and the `initialDictionary` parameter even allows to start off with arbitrary string values (for keys _and_ values).

-**Note:** I just started working on this and I have no idea if this is a great idea or just another waste of time.
+**Note:** I just started working on this and I am not yet sure if this is a great idea or just another waste of time.
 However, if you are interested in the topic, feel free to try it out, make contact or even to run some benchmarks.

 **License:** [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)